 And sometimes it’s hard to get out there.
 The weather is rubbish or I’m feeling just ok mentally or physically.
 I make myself do it.
-Even if I have to walk for some or all of the trail.
-I know I’ll be better for it.
+Even if I have to run/hike for some or all of the trail, I know I’ll be better for it.

 As I sit writing this, I can hear the rain lashing the window of my room, knowing I’ll be out running in it shortly.
 And I can’t wait.

 And I’ll choose my butterflies over the black dog every time.

 How do you keep the dog at bay?